nengo/nengo.github.io/releasing.rst

    5. Merge the release candidate branch into ``master`` and push the ``master`` branch.

+   6. Delete the release candidate branch locally and remotely.

 7. Announce the new release.

   1. Copy the changelog into the tag details on the